alexander-shch/oaks-lab/README.md

 **Some phase tasks might require sub-tasks, make sure to define the schema with availability for children tasks (To keep in mind)**

+# To get started
+Do not use the public folder as the deployed path might vary and it's not consistent to where the project is in the directory

+To be able to run the project make sure to run installation for all packages first by running `npm install` or `yarn`.
+This specific project was created using `yarn`, you can use `npm` if it's simpler or preferred, just to be noticed that in that case the `lock` file will be ignored

+After installing all dependencies just run `yarn start` and open the browser on `localhost:3000`

 # Getting Started with Create React App